-- (2) Under our stock option grant date policy, the grant date of our annual equity awards is the second business day following January 1 that the NYSE is open. - (3) Represents options granted pursuant to our 2006 Stock Incentive Plan on January 3, 2008.
-These options become exercisable, so long as the executive continues to be employed with us, in five equal installments, on each of the first, second, third, fourth and fifth anniversaries of the grant date. - (4) The exercise price per share is equal to the closing price per share of our common stock on the date of grant. - (5) The grant date fair value of each of these options was \$7.9157 per share and was computed using a Black-Scholes valuation methodology pursuant to SFAS 123R.
-We estimated the grant date fair value of these options using the following assumptions: 3.260% risk free interest rate; 2.407% dividend yield; 32.160% expected volatility; and a 5.1-year expected life.
+- (2) Under our equity award grant date policy, the grant date of our annual equity awards is the second business day following January 1 that the NYSE is open.
+New hire awards (as in the case of Mr. Zinsner) are granted on the 15th day of the month after the date on which the individual commences employment with us (or the next succeeding business day that the NYSE is open). - (3) Represents restricted stock units granted pursuant to our 2006 Stock Incentive Plan on February 17, 2009.
+These units vest, so long as the executive continues to be employed with us, in five equal installments, on each of the first, second, third, fourth and fifth anniversaries of the grant date.
+Dividends are not payable on unvested restricted stock units. - (4) Represents options granted pursuant to our 2006 Stock Incentive Plan on January 5, 2009 and February 17, 2009.
+These options become exercisable, so long as the executive continues to be employed with us, in five equal installments, on each of the first, second, third, fourth and fifth anniversaries of the grant date. - (5) The exercise price per share is equal to the closing price per share of our common stock on the date of grant. - (6) The grant date fair value of restricted stock units represents the value of our common stock on the date of grant, reduced by the present value of dividends expected to be paid on our common stock prior to vesting.

+- The grant date fair value is generally the amount that we would expense in our financial statements over the award's service period, but does not include a reduction for forfeitures. - (7) The grant date fair value of each of these options was \$6.1257 per share and was computed using a Black-Scholes valuation methodology.
+We estimated the full grant date fair value of these options using the following assumptions: 1.650% risk free interest rate; 4.000% dividend yield; 47.420% expected volatility; and a 5.3-year expected life.
+The grant date fair value is generally the amount that we would expense in our financial statements over the award's service period, but does not include a reduction for forfeitures. - (8) The grant date fair value of each of these options was \$7.4855 per share and was computed using a Black-Scholes valuation methodology.
+We estimated the grant date fair value of these options using the following assumptions: 1.670% risk free interest rate; 4.088% dividend yield; 59.520% expected volatility; and a 5.3-year expected life.
 The grant date fair value is generally the amount that we would expense in our financial statements over the award's service period, but does not include a reduction for forfeitures.

-After the end of fiscal 2008, on January 5, 2009, we granted the following stock options to our officers named in the Summary Compensation Table, in each case at an exercise price of \$19.57 per share:
+After the end of fiscal 2009, on January 5, 2010, we granted the following stock options and restricted stock units to our officers named in the Summary Compensation Table.
+Stock options were granted at an exercise price of \$31.62 per share, which was the closing price of our stock on the date of grant:

-N ame Number of Shares Underlying Options Granted
+N ame Stock Options Restricted Stock Units

 Jerald G. Fishman

+David A. Zinsner

+Robert R. Marshall 47,500 12,825

+Robert P. McAdam 47,500 12,825

+Vincent T. Roche 47,500 12,825

 Joseph E. McDonough

-Robert R. Marshall 75,000

-Robert P. McAdam 75,000

-Vincent T. Roche 90,000